deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 author: holger
 ---

-Delta Chat Android 0.200 is now on Google Play with lots of improvements addressing often requested problems.
+A new major Delta Chat Android release (0.200) is now on Google Play with lots of improvements addressing often requested problems.

 ## Password-less logins for GMail and Yandex